2011JavaReact/AdeptusAdministratumFrontend/readme.md

 - [x] Successfully query and perform transactions to the DB.

 Result: Able to view, add, modify, and delete both planets and garrisons.
-Also able to search for planets by inhabitants..
+Also able to search for planets by inhabitants.

 - [x] Make minor revisions to the API that you wrote (if applicable).